Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 az devops configure --defaults organization=https://dev.azure.com/<your-org> project=<your-project>
 ```

-### 2) Generate your own repository based on the AlwaysOn GitHub template
+### 2) Generate your own repository based on the Azure Mission-Critical GitHub template

-Azure DevOps Repos would allow us to import the AlwaysOn GitHub repository into Azure DevOps as well.
+Azure DevOps Repos would allow us to import the Azure Mission-Critical GitHub repository into Azure DevOps as well.
 For this guide we have decided to generate our own repository based on the template on GitHub and use it from there.

-Go to the root of [this AlwaysOn repository](https://github.com/Azure/Mission-Critical-Connected) on GitHub and click on "Use this template" in the top right corner:
+Go to the root of [this Azure Mission-Critical repository](https://github.com/Azure/Mission-Critical-Connected) on GitHub and click on "Use this template" in the top right corner:

 ![Use GitHub Repo template](/docs/media/AlwaysOnGettingStarted2Fork.png)